1/12 Scale Atomic City Mercury Spacecraft

-The scratch-built display stand holds the model at a 40 degree angle and was "patterned" from the capsule stand I saw years ago at "The Prologue Room" - the factory display room at McDonnell-Douglas in St. Louis, which is now owned by Boeing.
+The scratch-built display stand holds the model at a 40 degree angle and was "patterned" from the capsule stand I saw years ago at "The Prologue Room" - the display room at the McDonnell-Douglas factory in St. Louis, which is now owned by Boeing.
 McDonnell Aircraft built both the the Mercury and Gemini Spacecraft.

 The kit decals were provided by Space Modeling Systems and provide exceptional detail.

 The model was designed to allow for display both with and without the Escape Tower.
 I added small screws to secure the tower in place while on the angled display stand.

 The Retro-pack hold-down straps are a combination of plastic and metal parts.

 The instrument panel was very detailed, but careful application of the decals, painting of the switches and indicator lights, and the addition of rear-side cables to the instruments really amps-up the realism.

 The astronaut figure is finely detailed, and careful painting is required to complete the effect.
 Looks like Wally's got "Go Fever."